hellerbarde/linuxdays-spotlight-fall2016/topic.md

   - Only an overview.
 Not going into depth on any of the tools
   - IDEs are not evil
   - git, vim, ant, cmake
+  - Control over your environment is important
+    - remove second guessing yourself

-- Why Command Line is important
+- Why Command Line
   - full control
   - transparency
     - important to the understanding (what happens when i click build)
   - reproducibility
   - efficiency
     - with custom bash scripts
+  - Consistency
+    - shell doesn't really change much over the years
+    - see opera, firefox, thunderbird, chrome, android, iphone, youtube...

 - Command line tools
+  - ssh (& sshfs)
+  - rsync
   - tmux
     - for long builds
     - for letting runs go over night
-#  - ranger

   - history | tail -20
     - Build your own shell script
-  #- htop?
-Although sandro has already covered that
-  #- parted?
-Not really a tool for daily use though.
   - gdb
+  - Custom bash scripts
+    - example build.sh

 - Vim

 - Git
+  - Why not use the IDE integration?
+    - Better understanding
+    - more control

+  -

+- Java Build Tools
+  - Why are there multiple ones?
+    - Example Rust

   - Ant
+  - Gradle
+  - Maven

+- C/C++ Build Tools
+  - Honorable Mentions
+    - qmake
+    - autoconf
+    - etc.
-- Cmake
+  - cmake/makefiles

 - Questions and Workshop?